 Visit North Carolina’s first history museum, the Cape Fear Museum of History and Science.
 From educational programs for children and families to a 20-foot-tall giant ground sloth exhibit, there is something for everyone to explore and learn at this museum.
 Step back in time and discover how life along the Cape Fear River has changed since Native American times with the Cape Fear Stories Exhibit, learn about Michael Jordan's early years and Wilmington roots in the Michael Jordan: Achieving Success exhibit, or peruse one of the Smithsonian-affiliate museum’s featured exhibits.

-To get in touch with your creative side, celebrate the visual and performing arts at the Cameron Art Museum.
+To get in touch with your creative side, celebrate the visual and performing arts at the Cameron Art Museum (CAM).
 The museum’s collection of fine arts, crafts and design includes works of historical and contemporary importance by regional, national and international artists and artisans.
 View works by North Carolina artists including Romare Bearden, Minnie Evans, Claude Howell and others.
-Visitors can learn art history, tour one of CAM’s numerous exhibitions, outdoor artwork sculptures or participate in events including concerts from local artists or talks with art experts.
+Visitors can learn art history, tour CAM’s numerous exhibitions and participate in events including concerts from local artists or talks with art experts.
+See outdoor artwork sculptures, including their newest permanent installation, Boundless, which is the centerpiece of CAM's USCT Park and commemorates the United States Colored Troops who fought the Confederate Army and won the Battle of Forks Road in February of 1865 on the grounds of the museum.
 While on tour, stop by for a bite at the CAM café.

 The Wilmington Railroad Museum is a “can’t miss” attraction for rail enthusiasts, offering an exceptional collection of train displays along with educational opportunities and tons of fun.
 Discover over 20 operating model trains, model layouts, a life-size caboose and a 100-year-old steam engine.
 Visitors can even build their own railroad!

-Located in a renovated 19th-century horse stable in historic downtown, Art in Bloom Gallery presents an eclectic mix of original paintings, ceramics, sculpture, blown glass, stained-glass mosaics, photography, mobiles, jewelry, limited-edition prints and mixed media by internationally and nationally established and emerging artists.
-Visitors will be charmed by the original heart-pine ceiling and brick walls of the building that are mixed with modern-day technology such as interactive computer screens and WiFi displaying digital and physical art.
-Head outdoors to explore the courtyard that displays outdoor sculptures and is the site of seasonal special events.
+Art in Bloom Gallery presents an eclectic mix of original paintings, ceramics, sculpture, blown glass, stained-glass mosaics, photography, mobiles, jewelry, limited-edition prints and mixed media by internationally and nationally established and emerging artists.

-Originally constructed in 1888, St. Andrews Church has been transformed into the Brooklyn Arts Center at St. Andrews.
+Originally constructed in 1888, St. Andrews Church has been transformed into the Brooklyn Arts Center + The Annex.
 The restored and refurbished space, located in the Brooklyn Arts District, now serves as an event venue that hosts art shows and vintage flea markets featuring one-of-a-kind pieces throughout the year.

 If you’re a lover of wine and art, a stop to Bottega Art & Wine is a must.
 Artists, collectors, wine enthusiasts and beer connoisseurs regularly gather at the wine-bar-meets-gallery full of interesting spaces, sculptures and 3D art pieces featured inside and outside in the backyard courtyard.